nora-zajzon/cse15l-lab-reports/index.md

 `Units:` 19 total

 ```
-This is the end of the rambling
+This is the end of the rambling to prove I can use different syntax
 Next are my answers to the lab questions
 ```